kdmukai/gdax_bot/README.md

 # gdax_bot
-A basic GDAX buying bot that completes trades from fiat (government-backed currency: USD, EUR, GBP) to a target crypto asset (BTC, ETH, LTC, BCH).
+A basic Coinbase Pro buying bot that completes trades in any of their available market pairings

 Relies on [gdax-python](https://github.com/danpaquin/gdax-python).
 Props to [danpaquin](https://github.com/danpaquin) and thanks!

 ## Trading Philosophy
-### GDAX overview; Trading with no fees
+### Coinbase Pro overview
-GDAX is the more professional cryptocurrency exchange that underlies Coinbase.
-If you have a Coinbase account, you have a GDAX account ([create a Coinbase account](https://www.coinbase.com/join/59384a753bfa9c00d764ac76)).
-All trades on Coinbase include a commission fee.
-But some trades on GDAX are free--specifically if you set your buy or sell price as a limit order.
+Coinbase Pro is the more professional cryptocurrency exchange that underlies Coinbase.
+If you have a Coinbase account, you have a Coinbase Pro account ([create a Coinbase account](https://www.coinbase.com/join/59384a753bfa9c00d764ac76)).
+All trades on Coinbase include expensive tiered flat fees ($0.99+/tx) or 1.49%, plus a 0.5% spread on the market price (or up to 2% spread on crypto-to-crypto trades).
+Ouch.

+But some trades on Coinbase Pro can be made at a greatly reduced rate (0.5%) or even free, depending on your transaction tier over the last 30 days.
+You just have to submit your buy or sell as a limit order.
 You are the "maker" of an offer and you await a "taker" to accept.
-The "takers" pay the fees, the "maker" pays none.
+The "takers" pay the fees, the "maker" pays a reduced fee (depending on your transaction tier).
 The tradeoff is that limit orders may or may not be fulfilled; if you're selling X crypto at $Y value and no one likes your price, your sell order won't go anywhere.

 ### Basic investing strategy: Dollar Cost Averaging
 You have to be extremely lucky or extremely good to time the market perfectly.
 Rather than trying to achieve the perfect timing for when to execute a purchase just set up your investment on a regular schedule.
 Buy X amount every Y days.
 Sometimes the market will be up, sometimes down.
 But over time your cache will more closely reflect the average market price with volatile peaks and valleys averaged out.